Addy81/lrg_project/README.md

+---

 ## Testing
 The Python library `unittest` has been used when writing tests.
 The test script is divided into separate classes for each module (ui.py, lrg_webservices.py, etc).
 Within each class, tests have been written for all of the functions within the specified module.
+This llayout allows easy identification of the tests relating to each bit of code.

-To check coverage, the Python tool `coverage.py` [(link)](https://coverage.readthedocs.io/en/v4.5.x/) was used.
-This runs through the test.py file, and records the level of test coverage.
+To check test coverage, the Python tool `coverage.py` [(link)](https://coverage.readthedocs.io/en/v4.5.x/) was used.
+This runs through the test.py file, and records the level of test coverage for the program.
 Below is the output for `coverage.py`.
 Test coverage levels for most of the modules written for the program are 100%.
-Having a high level of test coverage is essential when developing software, as it allows accurate and efficient detection of unwanted changes.
-Changes in one part of the codebase may break or change how code works elsewhere.
-Without tests these changes may go unnoticed and lead to situations where inaccurate BED files are used, which is unacceptable in a clinical environment.
+Having a high level of test coverage is essential when developing software, as it allows accurate and efficient detection of any program-breaking changes.
+Changes in one part of the codebase may break or change how code works elsewhere so it is important to regularly run tests.
+Without tests these unwanted changes may go unnoticed and lead to situations where inaccurate BED files are used, which is unacceptable in a clinical environment.

 Tests can be run with the command:
 ```python
 python3 test.py
 ```
+---

 ## Installation
 The program can simply be installed by cloning the git repository `git clone https://github.com/Addy81/lrg_project.git` There are no external dependencies or libraries used so no further installation steps are required.

+---

 ## Program Use
 The program can be used with or without flag arguments.